SaaS Management vs Software Asset Management: What's the difference

 Traditional SAM tools often have limitations when it comes to tracking all software applications, especially SaaS tools.
 These tools may miss certain SaaS applications, leaving gaps in visibility.

 Therefore, SaaS management platforms like CloudEagle.ai excel by integrating with over 500 SaaS applications, providing a complete view of every tool in use.
-This includes detecting unauthorized or shadow IT applications, and ensuring they are properly managed.
+This includes detecting unauthorized or shadow IT applications and managing them through SaaS asset management software capabilities.

 Image showing unused duplicate and unauthorized apps